 What is the EU doing?

-The EU protects women and children from gender-based violence through legislation and practical measures on victims' rights.
+The EU protects women and children from gender-based and domestic violence through legislation and practical measures.

-Victims' rights are reinforced at all stages of the criminal process through an EU directive establishing minimum standards on the rights, support and protection of victims of crime.
+For instance, victims' rights are reinforced at all stages of the criminal process through an EU directive establishing minimum standards on the rights, support and protection of all victims of all crime.

 The EU has also set up instruments for the mutual recognition of protection measures.
-These ensure that measures such as restraining or barring orders issued in one EU country are recognised in another with a minimum of bureaucracy.
-Thus victims can move across borders without fear of losing legal protection.
-These instruments are important tools to prevent violence against women.
+These ensure that measures such as restraining or barring orders issued in one Member State are recognised in another with minimum bureaucracy.
+Member States are also required to prohibit sex-based harassment in employment and in the access to and supply of goods and services.

 Collecting reliable data on gender-based violence